If you're contemplating hiring a doula to support you in labor, and like physical touch to relieve pain, consider a massage doula.

 As a gestational carrier myself, I would be thrilled to use my familiarity with the special circumstances of a surrogacy to help with your birth.
 Whether you're a surrogate or intended parents, you can rest assured that I can balance my time however you need: hands on support for the surrogate, gentle explanations and reassurances for the parents.
 I can help parents be as involved as everyone chooses, from being a messenger, delivering updates in the waiting room to helping figure out how to best support your surrogate.
 I can also advocate for parents in bonding with baby, and help set up a baby-feeding plan.

-I have been attending births in various capacities for over a decade.
+I have been attending births in various capacities for nearly two decades.
 I’ve been to twins births and breech births.
 First births and seventh births.
 Births at home, in freestanding birth centers, and in hospitals.
 Emergency and planned cesarean births.
 Births of straight folks and queers.
 Births of single parents and couples and poly families.
 Births for families growing through surrogacy, and for folks choosing adoption for their newborns.
 Births where babies were lost, and births after losses.
 Births for families for whom I’d attended the births of their older kids.

-Personally, I’ve birthed twice: once in a birth pool at home as a single queer parent over 30 who knocked myself up, and then in a birth tub at a freestanding birth center as a surrogate for the loveliest family, with both their 3 year old and mine present.
+Personally, I’ve birthed four times: first at home as a solo queer parent over 30 who knocked myself up, then at a freestanding birth center as a "geriatric" surrogate for a family I love, with both their 3 year old and mine present.
+My own second kid was born at home when I was two weeks from 40, and most recently another surrogacy for a dear-to-me fellow queer solo parent in an airbnb.

 I attend birth clients planning to birth in homes, hospitals, and birth centers throughout the Portland Metro area, including Vancouver WA.

-A fee of $2000 includes 2 prenatal meetings, one 90-minute prenatal massage, full birth attendance, and a postpartum visit within the first few days.
+A fee of $2000 includes 2 prenatal meetings, full birth attendance, and a postpartum visit within the first few days.
 To best serve each client, I do limit my number of labor doula clients each month.
 If you are interested in having me attend your birth, please contact me with your due date and intended place of birth.